ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

 .. code::

-  python -m twine upload -u __token__ -p PYPI_TOKEN --skip-existing dist/*
+  python -m twine upload -u __token__ -p TOKEN_FOR_PYPI --skip-existing dist/*

 Then, for the next release upload, you can do it through the ci/cd workflow.
-Create a secret in github setting.
+Create a `secret`_ in github settings.
 Name it ``PYPI_TOKEN`` and assign it the token provided by Pypi.
-This token will be reused in the ci/cd workflow used for the pacakge distribution.
+This token will be reused in the ci/cd workflow handling the package distribution.

 Tag a release
 -------------
 In order to deploy a new package on Pypi, you must tag a release.
-As a reminder, PyAnsys library is following a `trunk based development`_.
+As a reminder, PyAnsys library is following the `trunk-based development`_ source-control branching model.
-Consequently, the main version is always containing the last version of the package.
+Consequently, the main version is always up to date.
 To tag the release, you must update your main local branch.

 .. code::